IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 #### Step 13: Create sample tables and data

+a.
 Connect to your database and create sample tables:

 ```bash
 docker exec -i db2server su - db2inst1 -c "